wp-plugins/country-code-failed-login/readme.txt

 = 1.0.3 =
 Added the register_shutdown_function to check if a SOAP not found error has occured and automatically disables this plugin and display a useful message to the user.
 This version negates v1.0.2

+= 1.0.4 =
+Added remote lookups of the list of country codes to use in the settings page.
+If a new country code(s) is added to the remote server, they are automatically updated locally.